designedmind/2017/CFP.md

 repertoire that _includes_ my insistence that consciousness transcends mere behaviour.

-* **Explaining the &ldquo;further fact&rdquo; intuition.**
+* **Explaining the &ldquo;further fact&rdquo; intuition.** Ryle wrote that
+  &ldquo;To explode a myth is...not to deny the facts but to re-allocate them.&rdquo;.

-* **Role of language.** An argument from homology is often used to make the case for animal consciousness.
-Certain patterns of neuronal activation are correlated with consciousness in people, and the brain structures involved have homologues that are tens of millions of years old, so a reasonable inference seems to be that consciousness is that old.
-The behavioural perspective suggests caution here: unless an organism exhibits the specific capabilities associated with consciousness, we should be cautious in ascribing consciousness, regardless of homology.
-Michael Arbib for example has argued that consciousness evolved in part to explicitly represent and communicate précis of intended behaviour.
+* **Brain homologies and animal consciousness.** Brain structures implicated in consciousness in humans evolved tens of millions of years ago, so a reasonable inference seems to be that consciousness may be found in any organism with homologous structures.
+The behavioural perspective suggests caution here: unless an organism exhibits the specific capabilities associated with consciousness, we should be wary of ascribing consciousness, regardless of homology.

+* **Role of language.** Michael Arbib has argued that consciousness evolved in part to explicitly represent and communicate précis of intended behaviour.
   These arguments get more subtle in the cases of humans who were not exposed to language during the crucial developmental window or who suffer from &ldquo;locked in&rdquo; syndrome, conscious but unable to outwardly behave.

 * **Consciousness as meta-representation.** Metzinger, Merker and others have argued that it is enough to have a unified world representation to have